ricky10438/customer_segmentation/README.md

 This project aims to transform an e-commerce dataset to gain insights into customer purchasing behavior.
 The goal is to segment customers into clusters to enhance marketing strategies.
 Key tasks include data cleaning, feature engineering, and clustering.

 ## Objective
-- Analyze and clean transaction data.
+- Analyse and clean transaction data.
 - Engineer new features such as customer expenditure.
 - Segment customers using clustering algorithms.